VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 ### TrustList Management
-Distributed list of trust which contains keys information and is used by IoT devices and applications to check trust Information about IoT parties.
+Distributed list of trust which contains keys information and is used by IoT devices and applications to check trust information about IoT parties.

 | Code | Result                                             |
 |------|----------------------------------------------------|
 | ```8```   | Virgil Trust Provisioner generates Trust List file |

 ### TrustList Generation
-Trust List that contains Public Keys (Factory and Cloud) and signatures (Auth Key and TL Key) of all critical system elements.
+Trust List that contains public keys (Factory and Cloud) and signatures (Auth Key and TL Key) of all critical system elements.
 All public keys in trust list are stored in TrustListPubKeys.db.

 **Example**
 ```bash